Freelance and Multi-Lingual Publishing

 If you have any questions, don’t hesitate to ask!

-You might also want to check my Localization Engineering page.
+You might also want to check my Localization Engineering page for a look at past work.
 Thanks!

 Craig W. Johnson